NaturalNode/natural/README.md

 ### Nouns

-Nouns can be pluralized/singularized with a NounInflector
+Nouns can be pluralized/singularized with a `NounInflector`:

     var natural = require('natural'),
     nounInflector = new natural.NounInflector();

-to pluralize a word (outputs "radii")
+To pluralize a word (outputs "radii"):

     console.log(nounInflector.pluralize('radius'));

-to singularize a word (outputs "beer")
+To singularize a word (outputs "beer"):

     console.log(nounInflector.singularize('beers'));

-Like many of the other features String can be patched to perform the operations directly.
-The "Noun" suffix to the methods is necessary as verbs will be supported in the future.
+Like many of the other features, String can be patched to perform the operations directly.
+The "Noun" suffix on the methods is necessary, as verbs will be supported in the future.

     nounInflector.attach();